wyvernbw/gdnative/README.md

 # Fork status

+**Update:**
+You might get an error even with this fix.
+In such cases, you have to compile in release mode.

 I forked this repo to make a quick fix for the ub checks added in newer rust versions.

 All i did was add these 2 functions to the `gdnative-core` crate: